cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 - Malicious, including viruses, worms, Trojan horses, and other harmful software;

-- Technologically harmful, including attempts to disrupt or damage the Interface or its infrastructure;
+- Technologically harmful, including attempts to disrupt or damage the Interface or its infrastructure.

 You are prohibited from attempting to gain unauthorized access to the: